irsdl/BurpSuiteSharpenerEx/README.md

-# About this repository & EOL
+# About this repository
-This repository will not be updated anymore.
-Please use https://github.com/irsdl/BurpSuiteSharpenerEx.
+Continuation of the Burp Suite Sharpener project originally from https://github.com/mdsecresearch/BurpSuiteSharpener.

 # Burp Suite Sharpener
 This extension should add a number of UI and functional features to Burp Suite to make working with it a bit easier.
 The latest version only works with the Montoya API which should be available in Burp Suite 2023.1 or higher.